moldis-group/home/index.md

 Here are the pre-requisites to apply for these positions.
 If you need further information, please contact [ramakrishnan@tifrh.res.in](ramakrishnan@tifrh.res.in).

 1. Junior research fellows (JRFs): M.Sc. in Chemistry/Physics or B.Tech in a suitable discipline.
 A valid CSIR/GATE score.
-2. I-Ph.D / Ph.D. students: Chemistry/Physics students enrolled in TIFRH graduate school.
+2. Integrated-Ph.D. / Ph.D. students: Chemistry/Physics students enrolled in TIFRH graduate school.
 3. Postdoctoral fellows: Ph.D. in Chemistry/Physics or a suitable discipline.

 ### Project MolDis